copperspice/cs_mingw_w64/README.md

 ### Additional Programs

-The following is a list of other program which may be required when developing your application.
+The following is a list of other programs which may be required when developing your application.

 |Application  |URL        |